ohammer-ai/novadac/README.md

 # novadac
 6-ch, 12-bits DAC + 2-ch.
 16-bits parallel out for Nova.
-Compatible with 4037.
+Compatible with 4037 as described in the "How to use the Nova computers" document.

-Device code 23.
+Device code 23 octal.
 Use DOB to select channel (0-5 for DACs, 6-7 for parallel out).
 Use DOA for data.
 There is also oscilloscope blanking (Z control), untested, following the 4037 description.

 The board includes op-amps on DAC outputs for protecting the DACs.
 With the given R-C values there is a ca. 10 kHz cut-off for noise reduction.